shivavinayak/Mac_Changer/README.md

 Mac-Changer

-This is my first project made with python language.
+This is my first project made using python language.

-Mac chnager is a Python3 Tool for SECURITY TESTING PURPOSES ONLY!
+Mac changer is a Python3 Tool for SECURITY TESTING PURPOSES ONLY!

-This tool help in changing the Mac Address of the machine.
+This tool help in changing the MAC Address of the machine.

 Just copy the URL and put this in terminal "git clone + URL" and hit enter.